Berry7028/Berry7028/README.md

 ## About me
 - Age: 16
-- Favorite programming language: Lua 🐍
+- Favorite programming language: 🐍
 - Currently learning:
   - Other programming languages (TypeScript, Swift)
   - Spoken languages in addition to English